bajosoto/Spoti-Nerd/README.md

 ## Credits
 This widget was inspired by the work of [Dr. Drang](http://leancrew.com/all-this/).
 However, since Spotify no longer supports the dictionary property "artwork", none of the current implementations I found online work anymore.
 This is an improved version that retrieves the image remotely, and also uses less resources by not updating it until the song changes.

+## Why Nerd Tool
+Why would anyone still use Nerd Tool (or even [GeekTool](https://www.tynsoe.org/v2/geektool/)) when we have nicer HTML-based things available like [Übersicht](http://tracesof.net/uebersicht/)?
+I really don't know.
+Maybe you already have your own logs (or geeklets for GeekTool) set up and just want to stay with a single tool?
+I might port this into a nicer widget for Übersicht sometime. :)